qemu/seabios/docs/Memory_Model.md

   16bit bigreal mode, 16bit protected mode, and 32bit segmented mode calls.

-All of the above areas are also read/writable during the SeaBIOS initialization phase and are accessible when in 32bit flat mode.
+All of the above areas are also read/writable during the AyeBIOS initialization phase and are accessible when in 32bit flat mode.

 Segmented mode memory access